Durzn/BracketHighlighter/README.md

 ## Release Notes

+## [1.0.6]
+- Fixed case where text that spans over exactly 2 lines wouldn't correctly be highlighted when searching forwards

 ## [1.0.5]
 - Added option to blur out non-highlighted text (Thanks @VSCode Dimmer Block for the idea) -> can be enabled/disabled in the options, opacity value can also be configured
 - Fixed case where text behind a closing bracket would wrongly be highlighted

 ## [1.0.4]
-- Added option to enable the extension in debug mode (that way the closing bracket from a function return won't highlight everything when debugging) (default: On)
+- Feature request: Added option to enable the extension in debug mode (that way the closing bracket from a function return won't highlight everything when debugging) (default: On)

 ## [1.0.3]
 - Removed a check if the extension was activated